zhao-stanley/concept_backend/src/concepts/Requesting/README.md

 ```

 See [sample.sync](src/syncs/sample.sync.ts) for example synchronizations that implement a basic request/response cycle that mimics a passthrough route for the `/LikertSurvey/createSurvey` path.

+> **Important**: the `path` parameter does NOT take into account the base URL, and hence the examples above use "/LikertSurvey/createSurvey" instead of "/api/LikertSurvey/createSurvey".
+You should take this into account when pattern matching in synchronizations against literal values for the path.